 Three or more broods per year.
 The green eggs are laid singly on the leaves of the host plant.

 Adults fly near the ground with shallow wingbeats.
 Males patrol and sometimes perch to find females.

 Caterpillars feed on the leaves of host plants.
-Native larval host plants include the wildflowers turkey tangle fogfruit (Phyla nodiflora), water hyssop (Bacopa monnieri) and species in the family Verbeneaceae.
-Adults nectar on the weedy native wildflower Spanish-needles (Bidens alba).
+Native larval host plants include the wildflowers Carolina wild petunia (Ruellia caroliniensis), turkey tangle fogfruit (Phyla nodiflora), water hyssop (Bacopa monnieri) and other species in the Acanthaceae and Verbeneaceae.
+Adults nectar on the weedy native wildflower Spanish-needles (Bidens alba var. radiata).